OUR TESLA MODEL 3 DEVELOPMENT CAR

 - Rear Rebound: 7

-High-Speed / High-Compression Track Damper Settings (clicks from full stiff –
+High-Speed / High-Compression Track Damper Settings (clicks from full stiff – higher number is softer)

 - Front Compression: 5

 - Front Rebound: 5